What is a "PSU"?

 How does a PSU work?

-We need to first point out is that a Power Supply Unit does not actually supply power, but instead converts AC power (power that comes from a wall outlet, for example) to DC power.
-Power needs to be converted for your PC due to the very fine tolerances in voltage a computer needs to operate.
-So let's get into the key concepts of a PSU.
+First, we need to point out that a Power Supply Unit does not supply power but instead converts AC power (power that comes from a wall outlet) to DC power.
+Power needs to be converted for your PC due to the excellent tolerances in voltage a computer needs to operate.
+So let's get into the fundamental concepts of a PSU.

-Wattage, in regards to PC use, is the quantified amount of power that can be supplied to your PC.
-A PSU will be able to output the amount of power that it is listed for.
+Regarding PC use, wattage is the quantified amount of power that a PSU can supply to your PC.
+Therefore, a PSU will be able to output the amount of power that it is listed for.
 Typical wattages for a power supply can usually be 650W, 750W, 850W, and 1000W.

-For example, if your PSU was a 650W 80 plus bronze, in order to output 650W of power, your PSU would pull (at an efficiency of 82%) 767W of power to achieve that.
-That is a lot of technical information for sure, so the short answer to efficiency is that a higher standard will cost less to operate monthly.
+For example, if your PSU were a 650W 80 plus bronze, to output 650W of power, your PSU would pull (at an efficiency of 82%) 767W of power to achieve that.
+That is a lot of technical information, so the short answer to efficiency is that a higher standard will cost less to operate monthly.

 So what PSU do I get?

-Choosing a PSU is effortless because our site will automatically calculate the total power draw of your PC and determines the best PSU for your build.
+Choosing a PSU is effortless because our site will automatically calculate the total power draw of your PC and determine the best PSU for your build.
 So you do not need to select anything at all!
-Often customers will ask "What if I want a PSU that is future proof?
+Often customers will ask, "What if I want a PSU that is future proof?
 Would I need to pick a different PSU for that?"
 Just keep in mind that it's pretty uncommon for new components that come out to have significantly higher wattage draws.
-If you really want to be prepared, we recommend an 850W or more Gold PSU, otherwise, let our configurator select the best PSU we have available for your PC.
+If you want to be prepared, we recommend an 850W or more Gold PSU; otherwise, let our configurator select the best PSU we have available for your PC.